aws-amplify/docs/js/start.md

 **Create the Required AWS Backend Resources**

-Add one or more cloud services to the app using the `amplify add <category-name>` command.
+Add one or more cloud services to the app using the `amplify <category> add` command.
 Run `amplify` in the terminal to list available categories (services are organized in categories).

 ```terminal
 | Category      |